Gerardo Espina Jr.

 Gerardo Jimenez Espina Jr. (born August 7, 1970), also known as Gerry Espina, is a Filipino politician.
-He is currently the Representative of the lone District of Biliran, having been elected in the 2010 elections.
-Prior to this, he was a member of the 13th Congress of the Philippines as representative of the lone legislative district of Biliran which he served for one term from 2004-2007.

-Biography and career
+He is currently serving as the representative of Biliran's lone district, a position he also held from 2004 to 2007.
+He had also served as governor of Biliran from 2010 to 2019 and as mayor of Naval, Biliran from 1998 to 2004.

+In February 2025, Espina was one of the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.

+Early life

-Gerardo Jimenez Espina Jr. was born on August 7, 1970 in Manila, the son of a former congressman and mayor, Gerardo Sabinay Espina Sr. He finished both his elementary and secondary education at the San Beda College.
+Gerardo Jimenez Espina Jr. was born on August 7, 1970, in Manila, the son of a former congressman and mayor, Gerardo Sabinay Espina Sr. He finished both his elementary and secondary education at the San Beda College.
 He finished Bachelor in Marketing at the Philippine School of Business Administration in, Quezon City in 1992.
+He is uncle to singer entertainer Gretchen Espina.

+Espina is a member of one of the longest serving political dynasties in Biliran dating back in the 1970s.
+His father was a delegate of the 1972 Constitutional Convention, three term member of the House of Representatives and Mayor of Naval, Biliran.
+His brothers Rogelio, former governor, now congressman of the same district and Rodolfo, Mayor of Kawayan, Biliran, and sister Roselyn, one-time councilor of Naval.

 Political career

+Mayor of Naval, Biliran (1998–2004)

-He started his political career as a municipal mayor of the municipality of Naval, Biliran in 1998 and served until 2004.
+Espina started his political career as the municipal mayor of Naval, Biliran in 1998 and served until 2004.

+House of Representatives (2004–2007; 2019–present)

 From 2004 up to 2007, he was a member of the House of Representatives as representative of the lone district of Biliran.
-In the May 10, 2010 elections, he became a Governor of the Province of Biliran, Philippines.

-He is also a member of one of the longest serving Political Dynasties in Biliran dating back in the 70's.
-His father was a delegate of the 1972 Constitutional Convention, three term member of the House of Representatives and Mayor of Naval, Biliran.
-His brothers Rogelio, former governor, now congressman of the same district and Rodolfo, Mayor of Kawayan, Biliran, and sister Roselyn, one-time councilor of Naval.
-He is uncle to singer entertainer Gretchen Espina.
+In 2019, Espina was elected to a second term in Congress under PDP-Laban, defeating Romulo "Mulong" Bernardes.
+In February 2020, Espina left PDP-Laban to join the Lakas–CMD party.

+On February 5, 2025, Espina was among the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.

-Committee Membership
+Committee membership

 As a member of House of Representatives, Espina was the Vice Chairman of the House Committee on Agriculture, Food and Fisheries and of the House Committee on Youth and Sports Development.
 Congressman Espina also had memberships in the following house committees: Accounts; Basic Education and Culture; Energy; Foreign Affairs; Games and Amusement; Higher and Technical Education; Legislative Franchises; Local Government; National Defense and Security; Natural Resources; People's Participation; Public Order and Security; Tourism; and Ways and Means.

+Governor of Biliran (2010–2019)

+In the May 10, 2010, elections, he became a governor of the Province of Biliran, Philippines, serving for three terms up to 2019.